Frequently Asked Questions – Practical Details:

 Please click here for more detailed information about our COVID-19 policy and protocol.

 We expect that participants are generally intelligent, thoughtful seekers after a “better way.”
 We welcome people of all ages, genders, sexualities, race and ethnicities, and lifestyle choices.
-We range in age from 18 to 80, with a roughly even distribution of people both under and over 40.
-The majority of campers are white, with some black, Latine, Pacific Islander, and South-East Asian campers as well.
-We have a wide range of incomes and life situations.
-Most of us are heterosexual or pansexual, with a small and growing number of gay men and lesbians.
-The majority of campers are cis, but our events usually do have a handful of trans and gender diverse folks attending.
-(Most of our organizing team is gender diverse in some way, as well.)
+Campers range in age from 18 to 80, with a roughly even distribution of people both under and over 40.
+The majority of campers are white, with some Black, Latine, Pacific Islander, and South-East Asian campers as well.
+There are a wide range of incomes and life situations.
+Most attendees are heterosexual or pansexual, with a small and growing number of gay men and lesbians.
+The majority of campers are cis with a significant minority of trans and gender diverse folks attending.
 Many campers are polyamorous, practicing ethical non-monogamy; all consensual relationship choices are honored.
-Some of us are Jewish, Christian, Buddhist, Hindu, pagan, eclectically spiritual, or atheist.
+Religious affiliations include Jewish, Christian, Buddhist, Hindu, pagan, eclectically spiritual, or atheist.

 Many groups “gender balance” their events by requiring an equal number of men and women to participate.
 One reason for this practice is to make sure that women do not feel overwhelmed by aggressive male energy; another reason is to have roughly equal numbers of potential partners for “both genders.”

 We deliberately choose NOT to gender balance.
-For one thing, many of our participants are not heterosexual — with a mix of straight, gay/lesbian, bisexual, pansexual, gender variant, and those who do not identify with the concept of gender at all, it becomes almost impossible to predict in advance who might be open to relating with whom.
+Many of our participants are neither heterosexual nor cisgender — with a mix of participants who are straight, gay/lesbian, bisexual, pansexual, trans, gender diverse, and those who do not identify with the concept of gender at all, the concept of “gender balance” becomes meaningless.

-More crucially, though many people do find romantic connections at camp, that is not our main purpose.
+In addition, though many people do find romantic or sexual connections at camp, that is not our main purpose.
 Our goal is to increase emotional intimacy and deep heart connection among people in all sorts of relationships: live-in lovers, married couples, triads, sexual partners, emotional relationships, romantic connections, metamours, open relationships and more.
 We give extensive training in boundaries and respect.
 Every mix of campers provides its own set of opportunities and challenges; we choose to work with the people who choose to show up.

 For tent campers: tent, warm sleeping bag or *two* lighter weight sleeping bags (one inside the other), and pad/air mattress.
 Sheets inside a sleeping bag add to the warmth as well.
 If you are using an air mattress, an extra layer of insulation between you and the mattress is highly recommended– a comforter or foam pad will help a lot.